Thanks for choosing our practice. Below are some of the questions our patients most frequently ask; we hope they are a helpful resource for you.

-The easiest way to make an appointment is to call the office.
-Our switchboard opens each weekday morning at 8:30 a.m. and closes at 5:00 p.m.
-We offer appointments at both locations so please specify which location you would prefer.
-You will be asked to provide your insurance information over the phone so we can verify your eligibility and minimize delays when you arrive at our office.
+To schedule an appointment, please call our office at 513 793 2229 or 793 BABY between the hours of 8:30 a.m. and 5 p.m.
+We offer appointments at all locations, so please specify which location you would prefer.
+You will be asked to provide your insurance information over the phone, so we can verify your eligibility and minimize delays when you arrive at our office.

 Cincinnati, OH 45242

 University Station Office

 We understand that patients frequently call when they are having a problem or a concern.
 We will try accommodating your needs as quickly as possible, often getting you in the same day or the next day if you are having a problem.

 What do I need to bring with me when I arrive?

 If this is your first visit, please print and bring the completed Medical History Form.

 TriHealth Women's Services Comprehensive OB-GYN uses Electronic Medical Records (EMR).
 What are the benefits of EMR?